Charleston shooter Dylann Roof now on death row at Indiana facility

 Terre Haute, a medium-security prison where inmates are put to death by lethal injection, currently houses 1,338 inmates.

-In January, a jury sentenced the self-proclaimed white supremacist to death for killing nine black worshipers in June 2015 at Emmanuel AME Church in Charleston after being invited to Bible study.
+In January, a jury sentenced the self-proclaimed white supremacist to death for killing nine black worshipers in June 2015 at Emmanuel AME Church in Charleston during a Bible study.
 The 23-year-old told FBI agents that he was trying to start a race war.

 He also pleaded guilty to nine counts of state murder charges on April 10.